 Instructor of Business and Executive Director of Enrollment

 Professor Zevenbergen teaches Marketing and Operations Management.
-Most recently, Dale has 18 years of experience in accounting, cost management, manufacturing, sales, and distribution management, primarily at Pella Corporation.
+Dale has 18 years of experience in accounting, cost management, manufacturing, sales, and distribution management, primarily at Pella Corporation.
 Professor Zevenbergen's presentation is titled Lean Manufacturing and Continuous Improvement.
 He will draw heavily on principles learned and cases from his work in management at one of the top 100 companies to work for in America.